-Met Gala postponed indefinitely in response to coronavirus pandemic
+Met Gala officially canceled in response to coronavirus pandemic

 Time was up for the annual event — for which the theme was to be “About Time: Fashion and Duration” — on Monday.
 Vogue announced the news, quoting a spokesperson for the Metropolitan Museum of Art that "all programs and events through May 15 will be canceled or postponed" in adherence to the Center for Disease Control and Prevention's guidance against gatherings of 50 or more people in the next eight weeks.